hapijs/good/README.md

 - `[logRequestPayload]` - determines if the request payload will be logged.
 Defaults to _false_
 - `[logResponsePayload]` - determines if the response payload will be logged.
 Defaults to _false_
 - `[opsInterval]` - the interval in milliseconds to sample system and process performance metrics.
 Minimum is _100ms_.
 Defaults to _15 seconds_.
-- `[requestsEvent]` - the event type used to capture completed requests.
+- `[responseEvent]` - the event type used to capture completed requests.
 Defaults to 'tail'.
 Options are:
     - 'response' - the response was sent but request tails may still be pending.
     - 'tail' - the response was sent and all request tails completed.
 - `reporters` - Defaults to *no* reporters.
 All reporting objects must be installed in your project. `reporters` is an array of instantiated objects that implement the [good-reporter](https://github.com/hapijs/good-reporter) interface or an object with the following keys: